symbol/symbol-docs/README.md

 # NEM Developer Center

-Open source documentation of NEM Catapult.
+This documentation introduces NEM's next core engine (NEM2), code-named **Catapult**.

 ## What is NEM?

-NEM is a developer-friendly blockchain platform for businesses.
+[NEM](https://nem.io) is a developer-friendly blockchain platform for businesses.
 It offers flexible and customizable solutions through simple, yet powerful, built-in features.

 Developers are able to integrate blockchain technology into their projects or create powerful dApps using NEM’s REST API.
 This allows creating a variety of architectural solutions with lightweight code in any language.